Jing Fang Classical Formulas Foundations Program in NC

 May 2-5, 2019: Jing Fang Course 4 of 4

-(prerequisites are Jing Fang Foundations Part 1 and Part 2)
+(prerequisites are Jing Fang Foundations Part 1 through 3)

 In China, there are over 41 different lineages of Zhang Zhong Jing’s classical texts recorded by Dr. Wang Qing Guo at the Beijing University of Chinese Medicine, confirming the multiple branches of this classical gem.
 Our lineage of this classical system was kept alive with the teachings of Dr. Feng Shi Lun (冯世伦) who received his knowledge from Professor Hu Xi Shu (胡希恕), which learned from the master eunuch Wang Xiang Wei (王祥微).
 Generation after generation, this clinical gem was kept alive, while its understanding continued to develop and expand.

 Dr. Suzanne Robidoux has been practicing herbal medicine for the last two decides.
 She has spent the last 5 years in China with Dr. Feng and this classical system of clinically application Zhang Zhong Jing’s teaching.
 She has done a post doctoral clinical research and published multiple articles while teaching this classical medicine worldwide to deepen clinical understanding.
 She has been side by side with the lineage holder for all teachings and has a firm grasp of this lineage.
 It is fair to say that the richness of this system brings more depth and understandings into the Shang Han Za Bing Lun.

 During this four part classical medicine seminar, Dr. Robidoux will introduce the complete classical approach of Jing Fang, beginning with the comprehensive symptomology of Jing fang within the 6 syndromes diagnosis methods in combination of the Classical understanding of the formula patterns of the Shang Han Lun and Jin Gui Yao Lue by making the classical texts from Zhang Zhong Jing pertinent and applicable in clinic.

 Classes run from 8:30-5:30 each day and are held at: